Chorus/DynamicsDocs/docs/CRM/AuthWF.md

 <summary>Assessment</summary>

 The **Assessment** stage is for assigning a BCBA to write an assessment report, and tracking it is received in a timely fashion.
-- *Coming Soon!* Assessment Assignment - choose an assessment care team assignment from the assessment/expiring authorization, or create a new one by clicking '+ New'.
+- Assessment Assignment - choose an assessment care team assignment from the assessment/expiring authorization, or create a new one by clicking '+ New'.
 - Assessment BCBA - the Assessment BCBA will be populated based on the Assessment Assignment.
 - Assessment Assigned Date - enter the date the BCBA was assigned to write the report.
 This will auto-populate with today's date when the assessment BCBA is populated.
 - Assessment Due Date - enter the due date the BCBA was given for submitting the completed report.
 This will auto-populate with today's date plus the number of weeks populated on the [business unit](../AdminSetup/BusinessUnit.md) of the authorization.